Confederate privateer: Union suppression of privateers: three Charleston vessels

+Privateer Jefferson Davis

-Privateer Jefferson DavisJefferson Davis was a 187-ton brig, originally named Putnam at her launching in about 1845.
+Jefferson Davis was a 187-ton brig, originally named Putnam at her launching in about 1845.
 Sometime later she was renamed Echo, and under that name was used in the illegal African slave trade.
 On 21 August 1858 she was captured by the brig USS Dolphin off the coast of Cuba with 270 Africans aboard; the Africans were transported to Liberia, where they were set free.
 Echo was taken to Key West, where a court held that her seizure was valid, and she was confiscated and sold at auction.
 Her new owners restored her original name and applied for a letter of marque at the start of the Civil War.
 A week later, they amended their application to rename their ship the Jefferson Davis in honor of the Confederate president.
-Despite the name changes, Northern newspapers consistently referred to her as "the former slaver Echo."ORN II, v.
-1, pp. 362, 363.
+Despite the name changes, Northern newspapers consistently referred to her as "the former slaver Echo."

 On 28 June 1861, Jefferson Davis slipped out of Charleston Harbor and easily evaded the rudimentary blockade that was then in place.
-She remained at sea for nearly two months, making nine captures: the schooner Enchantress, brig John Welsh, schooner S. J. Waring, brig Mary E. Thompson, ship Mary Goodell, ship John Carver, bark Alvarado, schooner Windward, and brig Santa Clara.Scharf, History of the Confederate States Navy, pp. 79–82.
-No mention of Windward is made in the Official Records.
+She remained at sea for nearly two months, making nine captures: the schooner Enchantress, brig John Welsh, schooner S. J. Waring, brig Mary E. Thompson, ship Mary Goodell, ship John Carver, bark Alvarado, schooner Windward, and brig Santa Clara.
 Of these, Enchantress was recaptured, Alvarado was chased ashore and destroyed by a blockader, Windward, Mary E. Thompson, and Mary Goodell were released with prisoners, John Carver was burned at sea, and the black cook of S. J. Waring killed three sleeping members of the prize crew and sailed her to New York City, where he was received as a hero.
-Only John Welsh and Santa Clara were taken into Southern ports for adjudication.Jefferson Davis attempted to enter St. Augustine, Florida, but arrived off the coast during a gale.
+Only John Welsh and Santa Clara were taken into Southern ports for adjudication.

+Jefferson Davis attempted to enter St. Augustine, Florida, but arrived off the coast during a gale.
 Unwilling to risk capture by nearby blockaders, her captain chose not to ride out the storm.
 Jefferson Davis ran aground on 18 August 1861 and could not get free.
-Her crew were saved, but the ship was a total loss.Soodalter, Ron, "," nytimes.com, August 17, 2011, 9:30 p.m.
-EDT.
+Her crew were saved, but the ship was a total loss.